for Phillis Wheatley (c.1753-1784)

 [amnesiac wood] [nostrils of girls] [who was bought] [uncle’s hand] [guts on the air] [who was sold] [defeated man] [history’s charnel] [i say

-Born in 1967, Honorée Fanonne Jeffers is the author of three books of poetry: Red Clay Suite (Southern Illinois University Press, 2007); Outlandish Blues (Wesleyan University Press, 2003); and The Gospel of Barbecue (The Kent State University Press, 2000), which was selected by Lucille Clifton for the Stan and Tom Wick Poetry Prize.
+Born in 1967, Honorée Fanonne Jeffers is the author of the poetry collections The Glory Gets (Wesleyan University Press, 2015); Red Clay Suite (Southern Illinois University Press, 2007); Outlandish Blues (Wesleyan University Press, 2003); and The Gospel of Barbecue (The Kent State University Press, 2000), which was selected by Lucille Clifton for the Stan and Tom Wick Poetry Prize.

 Jeffers has been a resident at the MacDowell Colony and won awards from the Rona Jaffe Foundation for Women Writers and the Barbara Deming Memorial Fund for Women.
 She earned an MFA from the University of Alabama.
-She now teaches at the University of Oklahoma, where she serves as Associate Professor of English.
+She is an associate professor of English at the University of Oklahoma and lives in Norman, Oklahoma.

 Red Clay Suite (Southern Illinois University Press, 2007)